emilyriederer/website/content/post/causal-design-patterns/index.md

 -   Some situations you cannot test due to ethics or reputational risk
 -   Even when you can experiment, understanding observational causal inference can help you better identify biases and design your experiments
 -   Testing can be expensive.
 There are *direct costs* (e.g. testing a marketing promotion) of instituting a policy that might not be effective, *implementation costs* (e.g. having a tech team implement a new display), and *opportunity costs* (e.g. holding out a control group and not applying what you hope to be a profitable strategy as broadly as possible)[^2]
+-   Randomized experimentation is harder than it sounds!
+Sometimes experiments may not go as planned, but treating the results as observational data may help salvage some information value
 -   Data collection can take time.
 We may want to read long-term endpoints like customer retention or attrition after many year.
 When we long to read an experiment that *wasn't* launched three years ago, historical observational data can help us get a preliminary answer sooner
 -   It's not either-or but both-and.
 Due to the financial and temporal costs of experimentation, causal inference can also be a tool to help us better prioritize what experiments are worth running